 Type of monitor/control display

-Has a LCD, during your workout track your speed, distance, time and calories burned.
+The Stamina Air rowing machine LCD monitor displays your speed, distance, time, rowing stroke info and calories burned.
 The digital screen is large enough so easy to follow.
-It isn’t backlit so might be harder to see in a darker room, but for the most part it’s more than adequate.
+It isn’t backlit so it might be harder to see in a darker room, but for the most part it’s more than adequate, especially for the price.

 Quality of build & comfort

-- It has a comfortable upholstered seat designed for longer workouts which can be hard on the glutes!
+- The Stamina Air rowing machine has a comfortable padded upholstered seat designed for longer workouts and a smooth rowing experience

-- Large adjustable footpads with strong nylon straps help to hold your feet in comfortably no matter how big or small.
+- Large adjustable foot plates with strong nylon straps help to hold your feet in comfortably no matter how big or small.

-- It has strong padded handles which are easy on your hands during the rowing motion.
+- It has strong padded handles with textured grips which are easy on your hands during the air rowing motion.

-- Steel inclined rail supports the sliding seat – which actually slides very smoothly.
+- Steel inclined seat rail supports the sliding seat – which actually slides very smoothly.

 - There are floor protectors underneath the machine, safeguarding your working out area (wooden floor, carpets, tiles)

-- The built on wheels and easy to fold frame makes storage very convenient, particularly if your living space is small.
+- The built on wheels and easy to fold steel frame makes for easy storage, particularly if your living space is small.

 Is it easy to store?